-Effective use of shadow and changes of material minimise the impact of his large barn.
+Effective use of shadow and changes of material minimise the impact of his large barn

-- In most modern farm buildings the roof pitch will be 150.
-Roof pitch should where practicable be designed to complement the local surroundings, although as a general rule a lower pitch will reduce the impact of the building in the landscape. - A simple and cost effective way to reduce visual impact and enable a new building to merge with its surrounds is using 'shadow lines'.
-This is best achieved by an eaves overhang - extending the roof cladding beyond the eaves.
+- NB46 In most modern farm buildings the roof pitch will be 15°.
+Roof pitch should where practicable be designed to complement the local surroundings, although as a general rule a lower pitch will reduce the impact of the building in the landscape. - to reduce visual impact and enable a new building to merge with its surrounds is using 'shadow lines'.
+This is best achieved by an eaves overhang extending the roof cladding beyond the eaves.
 This has the effect of apparently reducing the scale of the building and is particularly suited to buildings with high side walls.
 In exposed locations this form of roof construction may not be appropriate due to the risk of wind damage.